 What is the Best SaaS Help Desk Software?

 Here are a handful of SaaS help desk software providers worth vetting.

 HubSpot’s Service Hub is a support software offered by HubSpot, and it is designed to create a frictionless customer experience.
-One of the main features is the Conversations Inbox, which brings all customer communication channels — email, live chat, forms, Facebook messenger, and more — together into one universal inbox.
+One of the main features is the Conversations Inbox, which brings all customer communication channels — CRM software, email, live chat, forms, Facebook messenger, and more — together into one universal inbox.

 Contact and company data stored in the HubSpot CRM will automatically enrich each conversation, so your support team has contextual information about the customer’s history with your company.